 Geography 5; or Maths and English Language 5

-A Level Geography encourages learners to develop a range of essential skills for Higher Education and the world of work through content which is relevant to any citizen of the planet in the 21st century.
+A level Geography encourages learners to develop a range of essential skills for the world of work and higher education, relevant to 21st century citizens.
 Through exciting topics, learners will understand the nature of physical and human geography while unpicking the debates surrounding contemporary challenges facing the world today.

 Unit 1 - Physical Systems: including landscape systems and Earth’s life support systems.

 Unit 2 - Human interactions: including changing spaces, making places and global connections.

 Unit 3 - Geographical Debates: including the investigation of two of the following topics: Climate Change, Hazardous Earth.

 Unit 4 - Investigative Geography:including an independent geographical investigation, based on individual choice of topic from any aspect on the specification.

 30 min written paper worth 32% of the total A Level.

 A Level Geography is a strong subject when applying for university courses.
 Geographers find employment in a wide selection of careers in fields that require strong personal study skills such as financial, land and retail management, leisure and tourism, teaching, armed forces, civil service, planning, sales and social services.
 The wide variety of relevant topics studied, the independent thinking it engenders and the range of skills encouraged by this course are recognised by universities and employers alike.